YetiCodeCamp/cpp-for-beginners/docs/_video_pages/cppvideo08.md

 permalink: /cppvideo08
 ---

-## This is the companion page for the C++ for Beginners Video 08 - Menu Project and Introduction to the Switch Statement
+## This is the companion page for the C++ for Beginners Series
+## Video 08 - Menu Project and Introduction to the Switch Statement
 <br/>
 <br/>
 <p align="center">